 - Banks kept bad loans on their books, which tied up capital needed to invest in growth.

 - The yen carry trade kept the value of Japan's currency high relative to the dollar and other global currencies.
 The Bank of Japan tried to create inflation by lowering interest rates.
 However, traders took advantage of the situation by borrowing yen cheaply and investing it in currencies with a higher return.

 - The Japanese government spent heavily, buying dollars to battle the yen carry trade.
-This created a 200% debt to GDP ratio, which further depressed expectations of economic growth, contributing to more deflation.
+This created a 200% debt to GDP ratio, which further depressed expectations of economic growth.
 Article updated November 12, 2013